Projects

 Human manipulation of the environment is nothing new.
 For thousands of years humans have modified natural wildfire cycles, induced artificial selection by selective harvesting, and built middens that collected the remains of past societies.
 Enviroarcheology is the application of earth science methods to answer archeological questions.
 I currently have projects in the Yucatan Peninsula and South Florida in geoarcheology.

-**I am currently looking for students interested in pursuing a masters in bioscience to complete marine biology projects based on faunal artifacts from excavations**
+**I am currently looking for students interested in pursuing a masters in bioscience to complete marine biology projects comparing modern ecological surveys to archeological material**

 **I am currently hiring work study students to help with this research project!**